France Celebrates la Fête de la Science

 The Science Festival is an annual event that brings together the general public and the scientific community in France.
-In 2021, la fête de la science takes place in France from 1 October through 11 October.
+Generally, la fête de la science takes place in France during two weeks in October.

-Each year a theme is chosen for la fête de la science (science fair).
+Each year, a theme is chosen for la fête de la science (science festival).

 Scientists open the doors to high-school students and their teachers, as well as to the general public so that they can visit the laboratories and meet with the researchers.

-For example, yoll able to study Neolithic pottery, play with your visual perception, share experiences with Thomas Pesquet; discover the sea flowers ….
+For example, you’ll be able to study Neolithic pottery, play with your visual perception, share experiences with Thomas Pesquet; discover the sea flowers ….

 At the Science Festival (Fête de la science), there are thousands of free events, all over France.